 We don't just talk cars ... we teach how to buy them.

-The Chevy Traverse is a vehicle that fills an important niche for those seeking the passenger and cargo capacity of a minivan with the sportier look of an SUV.
-Sure, minivans are versatile and functional, but a growing market segment just can't live with its image.
-The result is a stylish crossover with a carlike ride and plenty of room.
+The first generation Chevy Traverse made its debut in 2009 and was produced through the 2017 model year.
+It fills an important niche for those seeking the passenger and cargo capacity of a minivan with the sportier look of an SUV.
+The result is a stylish crossover with a carlike ride with plenty of room.

 The Chevrolet Traverse is actually longer than a Honda Odyssey and accommodates up to eight passengers with a third row that even fits adults.
 With a cavernous 118 cubic feet of storage space, there's ample room for families and/or all sorts of gear.

 And all this space doesn't require the sacrifice of a pleasant and competent ride.
 On the contrary, the Traverse offers a comfortable and compliant drive and is impressively nimble compared to other similarly sized vehicles.

 Used versions of this full-size crossover SUV can be found in three primary trims: LS, LT and LTZ.